What is the 1933 Securities Act?

 - Offerings of limited sizes

-- Securities issued by municipal, state and federal governments
+- Securities issued by municipal, state, and federal governments (an interesting exemption)

 - Offerings to a specific number of persons or institutions

-However, regardless of whether the offerings of securities are registered or not, the Securities Act makes it illegal for issuers to engage in fraud in the sale of securities.
+However, regardless of whether securities are registered, the act makes illegal any fraudulent actions in the sale of securities.

-Rule 144 of the Securities Act of 1933 allows the public resale of restricted or controlled securities without registering with the SEC under certain circumstances.
-The issuers must agree to the sale and restrictions on holding time for securities, as well as the maximum amount of securities that should be sold.
-For example, the number of securities sold during a three-month period should not exceed the following: 1% of the outstanding stock; the average weekly volume of trading of securities in all national security exchanges in the preceding four weeks; and the average weekly volume of trading of the securities reported through NASDAQ.
-If some of these requirements are met, then the offerings of securities must be filed with the SEC.
+Rule 144 of the Securities Act allows the public resale of restricted or controlled securities without registering with the SEC under certain circumstances.
+The issuers must agree to restrictions on holding time for securities and maximum limits on the amount of securities that can be sold by company insiders.
+For example, the number of securities sold during a three-month period should not exceed the following: 1% of the outstanding stock, or the average weekly volume of shares traded over the preceding four weeks.

-Under the Securities Act of 1933, Regulation S defines when the offering of securities is carried out outside the United States and, therefore, exempted from the registration requirement.
-It provides a safe harbor in two ways, i.e., issuer safe harbor and a resale safe harbor.
-In both cases, the Act requires that any transaction related to the offering be made outside the US and that the issuers or underwriters of the security should be not be involved in direct selling.
-Even when the offering of security has attracted considerable interest among US investors, the Securities Act limits the issuers from selling to American citizens, including those living outside the US.
+Regulation S governs an offering of securities that is carried on outside the United States and, therefore, exempted from the registration requirement.
+It provides both an issuer safe harbor and resale safe harbor.
+The Act prohibits issuers or underwriters of the security from being involved in direct selling.
+It also prohibits the issuers from selling the issue to American citizens, including those living outside the US.

 Securities Exchange Act of 1934

-President Franklin Roosevelt signed into law the Securities Exchange Act of 1934 to govern the Securities Act of 1933.
-The new law created the Securities and Exchange Commission and gave it the power to regulate and oversee brokerage firms, self-regulatory organizations, transfer agents and clearing agents.
-The SEC was also given the authority to discipline rogue companies engaged in stock trading.
+The 1933 act was followed by the Securities Exchange Act of 1934.
+The 1934 act established the SEC as the government’s enforcement arm to govern securities trading.
+The new law granted the SEC the power to regulate and oversee brokerage firms, self-regulatory organizations, transfer agents, and clearing agents.
+The SEC was also given the authority to discipline companies engaged in stock trading when they violated rules or regulations.